ffavela/scripts4Chimera/README.md

 Just a set of programs for improving the data flow speed from the acquired data to making analysis.

-I'll add more descriptons later.
+I'll add more descriptions later.